rohanb712/Hairstyle_Recommendation_V2/README.md

 ## 🙏 Acknowledgments

+- Google for the Gemini LLM API and AI capabilities
+- LangChain for seamless LLM integration
 - OpenCV community for computer vision tools
 - Stability AI and OpenAI for image generation capabilities
 - Men's grooming and styling communities for hairstyle insights
-- Modern web development ecosystem (Next.js, FastAPI, Tailwind)

 ---

-**Ready to find your perfect men's hairstyle?
-Start your transformation at `http://localhost:3000`** 🎯✂️
+**Ready to experience AI-powered hairstyle recommendations?
+Start your transformation at `http://localhost:3000`** 🤖✂️

+### 🚀 New in v2.1.0
+- Google Gemini LLM integration for intelligent recommendations
+- Personalized analysis based on age, race, and preferences
+- Cultural awareness in hairstyle suggestions
+- Dynamic AI-generated hairstyle options
+- Enhanced user profiling system
+- Graceful fallback to traditional recommendations